gorgia/woodpecker/README.md

 # Twitter harvester

 This is an twitter streaming api acquisition platform built to collect data in kafka.
-After I used an elk stack to pull out the data from the queue, store them and analyze
+After I used an elk stack to pull out the tweets from the queue, store and analyze them